It’s been a while since Google updated Wear OS, but a new update is now rolling out – here’s what’s new inside Wear OS…

 Google Fit Update in Wear OS

-Google has revamped its Fit app.
+Google has revamped its Fit app for smartwatches running its OS.
 Google Fit can now pull data from more sources and connected devices.
 Google has also improved how Google Fit displays information on your phone too – you now have rings that show steps, heart data, blood pressure, weight, and daily progress.

 Inside Wear OS, you can now add a Workouts tile to the display.
 This display will then link up with Google Fit and make recording work out sessions easier.
 Google also removed the five tile limit inside Wear OS, meaning you can now have more active tiles on your Wear OS-powered display.